 Refusal to grant the staff of the Competition Authority access to business premises may lead to the imposition of a fixed fine of 0.5 per cent of the turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
-The minimum fine is 14,651 Turkish liras.
 It may also lead to the imposition of a fine of 0.05 per cent of the turnover generated in the financial year preceding the date of the fining decision, for each day of the violation (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).

 The Competition Law therefore provides vast authority to the Competition Authority on dawn raids.
 A judicial authorisation is obtained by the Board only if the subject undertaking refuses to allow the dawn raid.
+Other than that, the Competition Authority does not need to obtain judicial authorisation to use its powers.
 While the wording of the Law is such that employees can be compelled to give verbal testimony, case handlers do allow a delay in giving an answer so long as there is a quick written follow-up correspondence.
 Therefore, in practice, employees can avoid providing answers on issues that are uncertain to them, provided that a written response is submitted within a mutually agreed time.
 Computer records are fully examined by the experts of the Competition Authority, including but not limited to deleted items.